kaist-plrg/babel-study/paper/pldi23/coverletter.md

 ## Title

-Two reviewers suggested a title change: "...of Programming Language Implementations" to "...of JavaScript Implementations."
+Two reviewers suggested a title change: "... of Programming Language Implementations" to "... of JavaScript Implementations."

-However, we have decided to keep the original title of our paper, as we believe it accurately reflects the scope and applicability of our technique.
-The _feature-sensitive coverage criteria_ are general graph coverage criteria applicable to mechanized specifications of any programming languages after adapting them into graphs.
+We considered changing the title, but we decided to keep the original title because the _feature-sensitive coverage criteria_ are general graph coverage criteria applicable to mechanized specifications of any programming languages after adapting them into graphs.

 ## Comment B3